-I am a psychiatrist and a psychological anthropologist, currently working as a post-doctoral fellow in addiction medicine in the Department of Family Medicine at the David Geffen School of Medicine at UCLA.
+I am a psychiatrist and a psychological anthropologist and a Health Sciences Clinical Instructor in behavioral medicine, in the Department of Family Medicine at the David Geffen School of Medicine at UCLA.
 I work primarily with the Center for Behavioral & Addiction Medicine and the Center for HIV Identification, Prevention, & Treatment Services (CHIPTS).

 My current research interests include social and psychological processes of sexual identity development, particularly as they relate to addiction and HIV prevention, mostly though not only among men who have sex with men (MSM).
 Geographically, I conduct research in Los Angeles, California, and Prague, Czech Republic, and in both Czech and Anglophone portions of the internet.

 My undergraduate work at Harvard in History and Literature focused on the social history of medieval Europe (particularly Britain, Ireland, and Scandinavia).
 I also developed an interest in eating disorders, culminating in a thesis on the representation and regulation of the body in the writings of the Venerable Bede.